Top 10 tips to keep coloured hair healthy

 2. Skip to the conditioner:

 Long-lasting hair color depends on well-conditioned hair, and we can’t stress this enough.
 At times you can skip on the shampoo and jump straight to the conditioning.
-This will add shine and soften to your hair and also keep your colored hair healthy.
+This will add shine and soften your hair as well as keep your coloured hair healthy.

 3. Pick the shampoo that will suit dyed hair best: